• Skip to primary navigation

 Try It and Share

-I hope you try this Sheet Pan Peanut Chicken and the whole family enjoys it.
+I hope you try this Peanut Chicken and Veggies Sheet Pan Dinner and enjoy the recipe as much as I do.
 I want to see your results!
-Tag your photo with #planeatpostrepeat and mention me @planeatpostrepeat on Instagram.
+Tag your photo with #planeatpostrepeat and mention me @planeatpostrepeat on Instagram or Facebook.
 I can give you a virtual high five and thank you for cooking one of my recipes!
 Comment below with any questions and please leave a review so others can find this recipe more easily.

 Recipe